lucee/lucee-docs/docs/04.guides/02.installing-lucee/01.download-and-install/page.md

 				<div class="attribute">Note:</div>
 			</td>
 			<td>
-			  If you are missing the latest "Lucee Installer" Release at Lucee's download site and it's marked as "Comming soon", you can still install the latest available Lucee version with the following steps:<br>
+			  If you are missing the latest "Lucee Installer" Release at Lucee's download site and it's marked as "Coming soon", you can still install the latest available Lucee version with the following steps:<br>
 				<strong>Step 1:</strong> Select the latest possible release that has a "Lucee Installer" version available and do the complete installation process.<br>
 				<strong>Step 2:</strong> Stop the Lucee/Tomcat service.<br>
 				<strong>Step 3:</strong> Download the latest "Lucee.jar" file at Lucee's download page <a href="https://lucee.org/downloads.html">here</a>.<br>